WUTQ-FM: History

-On March 16, 2012, Roser took control of the channel and began a simulcast of AM stations WUTQ and WADR, the full-service gold-based adult contemporary stations that had been airing on the station since approximately 2007.
+On March 16, 2012, Roser took control of the station and began a simulcast of AM stations WUTQ and WADR, the full-service gold-based adult contemporary stations that had been airing on the station since approximately 2007.
 WUTQ had previously been relying on an FM translator, W238CA (95.5) in Middleville, New York, for FM coverage.
-On March 23, the station took the WUTQ-FM call letters, with the WRCK call sign moving to the former WADR 1480 AM.
+On March 23, the station took the WUTQ-FM call letters, with the WRCK call sign moving to the former WADR.

 WUTQ spun off its former AM simulcast stations to Good Guys Broadcasting in July 2012; the stations were shut down in late 2015.

 On March 30, 2015, Roser Communications moved the studios of all their stations, including WUTQ-FM, to new facilities located at the Canal Park off Leland Avenue.
 Prior to this, Roser Communications had been leasing space at the Adirondack Bank building on Genesee Street.

 Dave Coombs, former morning host at classic rock WTKW and WOUR, was hired as morning host in August 2015.

 On February 27, 2017, after a weekend of stunting with a wide variety of sound clips and snippets of music, WUTQ dropped its soft AC music and became a full-time talk radio station as "Talk!
 100.7", becoming the first station in the Utica-Rome area to broadcast FM news-talk.
 The Talk of the Town, the station's existing morning drive talk show, was retained, with new hosts after Coombs left for another station; also retained were simulcasts of three WKTV television newscasts.
 Music programming was replaced by syndicated talk shows, including Glenn Beck, Laura Ingraham, Dave Ramsey, America Now with Buck Sexton, Michael Savage, and Red Eye Radio.